dask/dask/docs/source/dataframe-sql.rst

 or connection objects, since they have internal state (buffers, etc.) that cannot be serialised.
 A `URI string`_  must be used, which can be recreated into a fresh engine on the workers.
-Similarly, we cannot accomodate chunked queries which rely on the internal state of a database cursor; nor LIMIT/OFFSET queries, which are not guaranteed to be repeatable, and involve scanning the whole query on th server (which is very inefficient).
+Similarly, we cannot accommodate chunked queries which rely on the internal state of a database cursor; nor LIMIT/OFFSET queries, which are not guaranteed to be repeatable, and involve scanning the whole query on th server (which is very inefficient).